nushell/nushell.github.io/book/cheat_sheet.md

 > $files.name?.0?
 ```

-assig the result of a pipeline to a variable:
+assign the result of a pipeline to a variable:

 ```nu
 > let big_files = (ls | where size > 10kb)